k0pernicus/website/content/posts/state_of_vulkan_2024.md

 ## The 2023 survey

-LunarG organizes a survey about Vulkan by Vulkan developers, since a few years now.
+LunarG organizes a Vulkan survey for Vulkan developers, since a few years now.
 The survey is free, open for everyone, and LunarG published the 2024 results [here](https://www.lunarg.com/wp-content/uploads/2023/04/2023-Ecosystem-Survey-Public-Report-06APR2023.pdf).

 Despite the fact that the survey has been largely shared to Vulkan developers (more than 13.000+ recipients